vacer25/CMPE-327/README.md

 - `RxTy.out.expected.txt` or `none.console.expected.txt` containing the expected contents of the transaction summary file

 For generating the expected files, it is recommended to look at the default example test cases in this repository.

+These folders will be automatically found, just make sure to save the above files before re-running the test script.

 ### Command line options:
 Usage: `system_test_runner.py [-h] [-c #] [-d] scriptToTestFileName`